‘SAY GAY’ billboards go up in several US capitals - NewsBreak

 “Supporting and protecting kids should not be not political — it’s deeply personal.
 Unconditional love for one’s child is none of lawmakers’ business,” said Chief Content Officer Rocco Kayiatos.
 “FOLX Health stands by and honors the courage of families that prioritize the love and care of their children.
 Healthcare is a human right.
 We stand with trans and LGBTQ kids in across the nation.”

-Proposals and movements like those in Florida and Texas have cropped up in other states as well.Manual: Teen who died during ride exceeded weight limit
+Proposals and movements like those in Florida and Texas have cropped up in other states as well.Orlando FreeFall manual shows teen exceeded weight limit

 FOLX Health previously erected a billboard reading “Trans Lives are Precious” outside of former Pres.
 Donald Trump’s Mar-a-Lago resort in Florida.
 The organization also flew “Protect LGBTQ+ Youth” banners in several cities.